Skip to content

 Speaks the standards your security team expects.

 SCIM for directory and lifecycle sync.
-OIDC and OAuth 2.0 for sign-in and connector auth.
-Part of the platform's authentication and sync layers from day one — not a retrofit.
+SAML 2.0, OIDC, and OAuth 2.0 for sign-in and connector auth.
+Part of the platform’s authentication and sync layers from day one — not a retrofit.

 What’s supported.